 At the very least, this stretched-out hair can dry as frizz.
 But worse, it might stretch to the point of breaking.

 This is reason enough to be gentle with your hair in the shower, but it doesn’t stop there.
 Water also causes the hair cuticle to swell and open up—which also leaves your hair prone to frizz and damage.
 “The quicker you remove water from your hair, the less it will swell and the less damage will be done over time, making your hair look and feel better in the long run,” says Cox.
-In short, washing and drying your hair are delicate business.
+In short, washing and drying your hair is a delicate business.

 Fortunately, it only takes a few tweaks to your routine to ensure that you’re walking away with your healthiest, glossiest mane (and keeping it that way for years to come).
 Hair is more prone to stretching the longer it stays wet, so keep your showers as short as possible.
 Plus, as Cox said, you want to get rid of the moisture as quickly—but gently—as possible, so make sure you’re efficiently towel-drying.
 This means tossing your cotton towels and relying instead on microfiber fabric, which absorbs moisture exponentially better and is gentler on your hair cuticle.